 Dental bone grafting is a surgical process that is aimed at rebuilding and repairing bones by transplanting bone tissues.
 This process of transplanting bone tissues that are healthy can help in the recreation of bone and to support the missing tissues.

-Dental antibiotics are a type of antibiotics that can be used to help with gum problems, tooth decay and dental infection.
+Dental antibiotics are a type of antibiotics that can be used to treat tooth decay.
 These antibiotics may be prescribed to kill the bacteria causing tooth decay in the mouth.
-There are many common dental antibiotics prescribed.
-Amoxicillin is a common antibiotic used after teeth extraction or doing root canal therapy (if not allergic to it).
 These antibiotics are usually prescribed to prevent the spread of the infection and make it less severe.

-There are different classes of dental antibiotics.
-The penicillin class of antibiotics such as penicillin and amoxicillin are used mostly to treat tooth infection.
+There are different classes of dental antibiotics; the penicillin class of antibiotics as penicillin and amoxicillin in it and is used mostly to treat tooth infection.
 Metronidazole is used for bacterial infections.
 It can also be prescribed with penicillin to deal with different species of bacteria.
-The medical history of the patient is referred to and checked, to see if allergic to any particular antibiotics.

-If a patient is allergic to penicillin antibiotics, the dentist may prescribe clindamycin or erythromycin.
+If a patient is allergic to penicillin antibiotics, the dentist may prescribe clindamycin.

 Best Oral Surgery Information, Wisdom Teeth Info Blog, Wisdom Tooth Extraction Information, Local Oral Surgeon Info Blog, Amoxicillin Dental Antibiotics Prescription Information Blogging, Clindamycin Dental Antibiotics Allergic to Amoxicillin Blog and Oral Surgery Jaw Alignment Information Blog was done in this Local Oral Surgery Blog.